-- Nexthink Appliance name or IP address: Type in the host name or IP address of the appliance running the Engine, External DNS name. - Nexthink Engine UDP port: Type in the port number that listens to traffic data from the Collectors in the Engine. - Nexthink Engine TCP port: Type in the port number that listens to non-traffic data from the Collectors in the Engine. - Customer Key: Copy and paste the contents of the the file that holds the Customer Key of the master Appliance. - Root CA: Copy and paste the contents of the file that holds the default Root Certificate of the master Appliance.
-If you leave this field empty, the Collector assumes that you replaced the server certificates in the Engine and falls back to using the Keychain Access for verifying the certificates presented by the Engine (the slave) Appliance. - 5.
-Click Continue to go on. - 6.
+- Nexthink Appliance name or IP address: Type in the host name or IP address of the appliance running the Engine, External DNS name. - Nexthink Engine UDP port: Type in the port number that listens to traffic data from the Collectors in the Engine. - Nexthink Engine TCP port: Type in the port number that listens to non-traffic data from the Collectors in the Engine. - Customer Key: Copy and paste the contents of the file that holds the Customer Key of the master Appliance. - Root CA: Copy and paste the contents of the file that holds the default Root Certificate of the master Appliance.
+If you leave this field empty, the Collector assumes that you replaced the server certificates in the Engine and falls back to using the Keychain Access for verifying the certificates presented by the Engine (the slave) Appliance.

+- 5. Click Continue to go on. - 6.
 In the step Destination select, the installer program shows the local paths in the system where it is going to install the different components of the Collector.
 Keep the default paths and click Continue. - 7.
 The Installation Type step informs you about some details of the installation process, including the amount of space that the program is going to occupy on disk.
 Click Install to begin with the actual installation. - 8.
 The installer shows the progress of the installation and it finishes with a summary message.
-If the installation was successful, click Close to terminate the procedure. - If you are installing the Collector on macOS 10.13 High Sierra you need user approval. - 9.
-Reboot the computer to finish the installation.
+If the installation was successful, click Close to terminate the procedure.